Harnessing the Power of Networking as a Therapist

 Your validation and appreciation have a powerful impact.

-As a result, others are more likely to return the favor later on, and you’ll establish a network of people that support one another.
+As a result, others are more likely to return the favor later on.
+You’ll establish a network of people that support one another.

 Showing you care and sharing in gratitude and acknowledgement can be powerful.